John Kilpatrick Email & Phone Number

 I served as the project engineer on a variety of mission critical projects for the Department of the Navy on both the Atlantic and Pacific coasts.
 I was responsible for the day to day performance of contracts to ensure compliance with specifications and drawings, review of payment requests, analyzing long lead items, and the resolution of field problems affecting mission critical projects.
 Contract values during this time period were in the range of $150 million.

-John Kilpatrick Skills
+John Kilpatrick education

 University Of Central Florida

-Frequently Asked Questions about John Kilpatrick
+Frequently asked questions about John Kilpatrick

 What company does John Kilpatrick work for?

-John Kilpatrick works for Army Corps Of Engineers, Okeechobee, Fl
+John Kilpatrick works for Army Corps of Engineers, Okeechobee, FL.

-What is John Kilpatrick's role at the current company?
+What is John Kilpatrick's role at Army Corps of Engineers, Okeechobee, FL?

 What schools did John Kilpatrick attend?

-John Kilpatrick attended University Of Central Florida.
+John Kilpatrick holds Bachelor Of Engineering (B.E.), Civil from University Of Central Florida.

 What skills is John Kilpatrick known for?